 Powder Puff for small or multiple applications: Sprinkle powder into the palm of your hand and dab with the powder puff

 Hairbrush for small or multiple applications: Sprinkle directly onto your hairbrush

-Large Makeup Brush for small to medium applications: Remove the shaker insert and dab the makeup brush into the powder OR sprinkle powder into the palm of your hand or lid and dab with the brush
+Large Makeup Brush for small to large applications: Remove the shaker insert and dab the makeup brush into the powder OR sprinkle powder into the palm of your hand or lid and dab with the brush

 Sprinkle Directly on Hair for large applications: Carefully shake sparingly over your roots